roadiz/roadiz/README.md

 * Install dependencies: `composer install`, if you don’t have *Composer* installed on your machine follow official doc at https://getcomposer.org/doc/00-intro.md#globally
 * Generate an optimized autoloader: `composer dumpautoload -o`
+* Create an *Apache* or *Nginx* virtual host based on samples in `samples/` folder.
+**If you don’t have any permission to create a virtual host, execute `bin/roadiz config --generateHtaccess` to create `.htaccess` files to protect critical informations from bad requests.**
 * Go to your web-browser to launch Install wizard.

 #### Database connexion